Judith Ellen Foster

-Judith Ellen Horton Foster (November 3, 1840 – August 11, 1910) was an American lecturer, temperance worker, and lawyer.
+Judith Ellen Horton Foster (November 3, 1840 – August 11, 1910) was an American lecturer, temperance worker, suffragist, and lawyer.
 She is thought to be the first woman in Iowa who was actually engaged in practice and the fourth woman admitted to practice before the Supreme Court of Iowa.
 In her time she was known as "The Iowa Lawyer".

 Early life

 Judith Ellen Horton was born in Lowell, Massachusetts, on November 3, 1840.
 Her father was Rev. Jotham Horton (1798–1853), a Methodist preacher and abolitionist, and her mother was Judith Delano (1799–1847).
 On both parents' sides, she descended from the English Puritans who migrated to New England in the 1630s.
 Jotham Horton descended from Barnabas Horton (1600–1680) and his son Joseph Horton (1625–1696); the Hortons were originally from Leicestershire, England, and immigrated to America on the ship Swallow, captained by Jeremy Horton.
 They settled at Hampton, New Hampshire, but soon moved to New Haven, Connecticut, in 1640, and lastly at Southold, Long Island.
 Judith Delano descended from the De Lannoy family; the Fortune ship which replaced another ship, the Speedwell, arrived from England and sailed to Plymouth Colony in early July 1621, arriving on November 9, 1621, with Philippe De Lannoy among its passengers.

 A radical abolitionist in the Methodist Episcopal Church, Rev. Jotham Horton withdrew and entered the antislavery Wesleyan Church.
-His eldest son, Jotham W. Horton, was killed by a mob on August 5, 1866 after the New Orleans Race Riot of July 30, 1866.
+His eldest son, Jotham W. Horton, was killed by a mob on August 5, 1866, after the New Orleans Race Riot of July 30, 1866.
 At the time, he was pastor of the Coloseum Place Church.

 Judith Horton was educated in public school and then at the Genesee Wesleyan Seminary, Lima, New York.
 Her parents died when she was still at the seminary, after which she went to live with her sister in Boston and became a teacher.